 For Kylie Minogue, immersing herself in the nostalgic feelings of her 70s childhood was the creative process she needed to record her new album Disco.

 In an interview with The Guardian she says, ’it’s becoming more apparent that one of my happy places is melancholy always just slightly outweighed by hope’.
 I love this!
-Kylie has clearly done a lot psychotherapy!
+I suspect Kylie has done quite a bit of psychotherapy.
 With lockdown putting the kibosh on her plans to record in the studio, she bought the studio to her kitchen.
-The result is a gloriously indulgent album of floor fillers, which according to Kylie evokes ‘those little cosmic things that happen - all those lonely moments, knowing there is someone else out there who understands your loneliness or stops your loneliness.
+The result is a wonderfully indulgent album of floor fillers, which according to Kylie evokes ‘those little cosmic things that happen - all those lonely moments, knowing there is someone else out there who understands your loneliness or stops your loneliness.
 The need for love, the longing for love.’
-This may be just what we need at a time like this, and it is perhaps no surprise that other artists such as Dua Lipa, Jessie Ware and Lady Gaga have all had disco inspired hits this year; 2020 has undoubtedly been the year of the 'kitchen disco' album.
+This may be just what we need at a time like this, and it is perhaps no surprise that other artists such as Dua Lipa, Jessie Ware and Lady Gaga have all had disco inspired hits this year; 2020 has undoubtedly been the year of the 'kitchen disco' album and of course Sophie Ellis Bextor has taken that quite literally with her weekly glitter ball discos in her enviable kitchen.
 ABBA themselves are meant to be releasing new material this autumn, though with no sign of that so far, it has been left to Steps to pick up the mantle with their aptly titled album What The Future Holds.

 So what of the future?
 What can we expect from a post Covid world?
 Will it be a golden age of creativity and artistic endeavour?
 Perhaps we are in for a period like the ’roaring’ 20s after the flu pandemic where people embraced jazz, marcel waves and modern art.
 Like Kylie, I prefer my melancholy and nostalgia balanced out with hope.